Virtual Character Design Class

 ARE YOU READY???

 - This will be One.
 Dynamic. class!
-As one of my college illustration teachers suggested: you will become your character!
+As one of my college illustration teachers suggested: you must become your character!
 Just like actors do.
 (Don’t worry - it’s temporary.)
-The more you draw them, the more you'll get to know them.
+The more you draw them, the deeper you'll get to know them.

 - I will challenge students to go beyond stereotypes, to create characters with depth, personality, and lots of back-story (aka: history).
 This is where you get to go wild in the imagination department!

-- You'll get lots of practice drawing your characters, in many different positions and situations.
+- You'll get lots of practice drawing your characters, in many different positions and situations, creating their story, & getting to know them deeper, as you draw.

 - It will also improve your ability to make expressive sketches of people, from life or your imagination, as we’ll cover just enough simple anatomy, and body-language, to do the trick.